 There are many forms of customer engagement.
 Customer service operations is one good example and social media campaigns are another.
 However, despite the popularity of these methods, they aren’t particularly unique or special, since most other companies use them to engage their own clients and customers.

 The real characteristic which separates great customer success leaders from the mediocre ones is the ability to conceptualize new customer engagement strategies.
-These strategies don’t always have to be original, but they must always be executed in a way that makes easier thing for the customers.
+These strategies don’t always have to be original, but they must always be executed in a way that makes it easier for the customers.

 Now, your own organization doesn’t necessarily need to copy Netflix’s customer success strategy, but it will need to establish a system that is geared towards increased customer engagement.
 Naturally, your company’s customer success leaders will be at the forefront of such a system, which is why they must understand that the ultimate goal of their work is increased customer engagement.